yarnpkg/yarn/README.md

 # kpm

-alternate CommonJS package manager focused on security and performance.
+alternate npm and bower client focused on security and performance.

 ## Features